cjing98/cjing98.github.io/_pages/about.md

 My broader research interests include children's creativity, digital media use, semantic network development, storytelling, and AI-supported learning.

+I am a member of the [Cognitive Developmental Science Lab](https://kchoi.org/) at Virginia Tech.

 You can contact me at [cjing98@vt.edu](mailto:cjing98@vt.edu).